FOR572: Advanced Network Forensics and Analysis New

 "Material is directly relevant to what our analysts are doing daily.
 Highly useful." - Tom L.

-When I first became interested in computer and network security in the mid-1990s, the idea of "attacking" another computer network was a concept still firmly in science fiction.
+When I first became interested in computer and network security in the mid-1990s, the idea of "attacking" another computer network was still science fiction.
 Today, commercial, governmental, military, and intelligence entities have robust, integrated information security processes.
 Within the forensic community, we have seen developments that show the agility we must have to remain effective in the face of dynamic adversaries.
-Disk-based forensic practices will remain the keystone of digital forensics for the foreseeable future - events ultimately occur on endpoints, after all.
-Memory forensics has formalized how we address the components of a compromised system that avoid the disk.
+Endpoint forensic practices will remain the keystone of digital forensics for the foreseeable future - this is where the events ultimately occur, after all.

-We created FOR572: Advanced Network Forensics and Analysis to address the next domain of digital forensics.
-Many enterprises have grown to the scale that identifying which endpoints to examine is a significant challenge and the network has become its own medium for incident response and investigation.
+We created FOR572: Advanced Network Forensics and Analysis to address the most transient domain of digital forensics.
+Many enterprises have grown to the scale that identifying which handful of endpoints to examine among thousands is a significant challenge.
+Additionally, the network has become its own medium for incident response and investigation.
 Our ability to use evidence from all kinds of network devices as well as from captured network data itself will be critical to our success in addressing threats today and tomorrow.
 From low-grade "script kiddie" attacks to long-term, strategic state-sponsored espionage activity, the network is one of the few common elements found throughout the life cycle of an incident.
 FOR572 will provide you with the tools and methods to conduct network investigations within environments of all sizes, using scenarios developed from real-world cases.
 You will finish the course with valuable knowledge that you will use the first day back on the job, and with the methodologies that will help address the next generations of adversaries' capabilities.

 - Phil Hagen